peterhinch/micropython-vs1053/SYNCHRONOUS.md

 To date testing has only be done on Pyboards.
 It is likely that ESP32 and ESP8266 will only work at low data rates.

-On a Pyboard 1.1 recording worked without loss at up to 25K samples/s stereo.
-A sample rate of 32K caused `record` to report values > 768.
-The audio exhibited artifacts.
+On a Pyboard 1.1 recording worked without loss at rates of up to and including 25K samples/s stereo.
+A sample rate of 32Ksps resulted in `record` returning `overrun` values over 768 and audio with clear artifacts.

 Recording at 8000sps produces about 4KiB/s for mono files, 8KiB/s for stereo.
 Both mono and stereo files play back correctly on the VS1053b.
 Stereo files also played back on the Linux players tested.
 Mono files played on VLC but not on rhythmbox.
-It would seem that the file header is incorrect but despite some effort I have failed to spot the problem.
+It is likely that the file header is incorrect but despite some effort I have failed to identify the problem.